Gordon Reid (businessman): Finding a successful formula and expanding (1971–2023)

 The greater autonomy that could be permitted to franchise owners whose personal financial interests were symmetrical with those of the head office meant that there was less need for Giant Tiger to develop centralized systems.
 Eleven years after Giant Tiger's first experiment with franchising, Reid emphasized the flexibility that it gave his company: "The weakness of the chain stores is that they try to standardize."
 Such standardization was not possible in a small chain which at the time maintained its low prices by locating in awkward and non-standard spaces such as converted bowling alleys or garages, and which refused to put money into standardized fixtures or furniture, or to invest in standardized office systems.
 One newspaper reported that "Giant Tiger defiantly pretends the computer hasn't been invented.
 Its idea of a sophisticated inventory and accounting system is a bigger filing cabinet."

 In the early 1990s, as rumours spread of Walmart's likely expansion into Canada, Reid began to prepare his company for the challenges that would be associated with a much more competitive retail environment.
-He became a director of the Washington D.C.-based International Mass Retail Association and began to travel regularly to American markets to study Walmart and the survival strategies of its more successful competitors.
+He became a director of the Washington D.C.–based International Mass Retail Association and began to travel regularly to American markets to study Walmart and the survival strategies of its more successful competitors.
+After Walmart stores opened in Canada, Reid insisted on exactly matching their prices, which his employees verified daily.

-In more recent years, Reid has slowly been relinquishing direct control of Giant Tiger.
+In later years, Reid slowly relinquished direct control of Giant Tiger.
 In 1999, Reid resigned the presidency of Giant Tiger in favour of Jeff York, an executive with ten years' experience at the company.
 In October 2010, Reid turned over the post of chief executive officer to Andy Gross, an executive with over 25 years' experience at Giant Tiger, who had, by this time, already inherited the presidency from Jeff York.
 Reid remains chairman of the board.

 In 2013, news began to spread that the company was exploring the option of a possible sale.
-While the business remains profitable, Reid, as its largest shareholder, declared that he was looking for other opportunities after being in the business for more than 50 years.
+While the business remained profitable, Reid, as its largest shareholder, declared that he was looking for other opportunities after being in the business for more than 50 years.